brodieaustin/poisoned-well-novel/poisoned-well.md

 Manan realized that when she followed the hunter to his home, she had accepted some part of the responsibility and the lie that she could help.
 It had been clear, after all, what bargain the two were making as they faced each other in the snow.
 So, she stood and announced that she was tend to the beast and return shortly.

 In the barn, the beast snorted when it saw her.
 Manan petted it gently and asked it how she could keep from disappointing these people.
-But the beast had been so steadfast during her time with it, she figured that it wouldn't understand the finer points of her dilemma.
+But the beast had been so steadfast during her time with it, she figured that it would not understand the finer points of her dilemma.

 In the wagon, Manan folded down one side of wagon, making a temporary table.
 She examined each of the vessels that held water more carefully than before.
 Each one was at least as tall as her and as wide as one of her arms.
 They were uniform though.
-Manan couldn't detect any markings or distinguish how one was different from the others.
+Manan could not detect any markings or distinguish how one was different from the others.

 There was one difference, though.
 All but one of the containers was half empty.
 The last vessel, closest to the front of the wagon, still contained a significant amount of water.
 This was the same vessel she drew from when she gave the girl water in the save.
 Manan could remember the feeling of light coursing through her from before.
 She also remembered, with no small amount of shame, the greedy feeling she had when she tried it herself.
 She had wanted to drink more and more of the water, though the woman had stopped her.